-In 2013,
+In 2014,

-- Fredric H. Gould, vice chairman of our board of directors, served for part of such year, as chairman of the board of trustees of BRT Realty Trust, a real estate investment trust listed on the New York Stock Exchange, as chairman of the board of directors and sole stockholder of the managing general partner of Gould Investors, and as the sole member of a limited liability company which is also a general partner of Gould Investors.
-Gould Investors owns 10.3% of our outstanding shares of common stock; - Matthew J. Gould, chairman of our board of directors, served as a senior vice president of BRT Realty Trust and was president of the managing general partner of Gould Investors; and - Jeffrey A. Gould, a director and officer of our company, served as president and chief executive officer of BRT Realty Trust and as a senior vice president and director of the managing general partner of Gould Investors.
+- Matthew J. Gould, Chairman of our Board of Directors, served as a Senior Vice President of BRT Realty Trust and as Chairman of the Board and Chief Executive Officer of the managing general partner of Gould Investors (which owns approximately 10.4% of our outstanding shares of common stock); - Fredric H. Gould, Vice Chairman of our Board of Directors, served as a member of the Board of Trustees of BRT Realty Trust, a real estate investment trust listed on the New York Stock Exchange, as Chairman of the Board of Directors and sole stockholder of the managing general partner of Gould Investors, and as the sole member of a limited liability company which is also a general partner of Gould Investors; and - Jeffrey A. Gould, a Director and Senior Vice President of our company, served as President and Chief Executive Officer of BRT Realty Trust and as a Senior Vice President and Director of the managing general partner of Gould Investors.